 Or keep reading this Iluminage Touch review to learn more about how it works and what results you can expect on fair hair.

 - How does it work?

 - Is it good value?

 - What does permanent really mean?

-- What’s the feedback from the online Iluminage Touch reviews?
+- The online Iluminage Touch reviews

 - What alternatives should I consider?

 - The Pros and Cons of the Iluminage Touch